csoloff/ACTIVATE_CCN_closure/README.md

 ### `requirements.txt`

-This file contains the python environment which I used to run my scripts.
+This file contains the Python environment which I used to run my scripts.
 To reproduce the results, create a virtual environment with Python version 3.13.0 and the requirements from this document to ensure the code runs.

 Python 3.13.0 is available for download at [https://www.python.org/downloads/](https://www.python.org/downloads/).